-Molecular biology and biochemistry laboratory equipped with the relevant facilities for cytokine analysis, as well as Aβ analysis, plate and tube shakers, plate reader based screening assays, centrifuges and microcentrifuges, Sunrise™ microplate absorbance reader for 96-well plates with Magellan™ data analysis software, freezers and deep freezers (-80ºC) to store specimens.
+Molecular biology and biochemistry laboratory equipped with the relevant facilities for cytokine analysis, as well as Aβ analysis, plate and tube shakers, plate reader–based screening assays, centrifuges and microcentrifuges, Sunrise™ microplate absorbance reader for 96-well plates with Magellan™ data analysis software, freezers and deep freezers (–80ºC) to store specimens.

-Office space - 3 rooms equipped with computers and the computerized battery of neuropsychological tests.
+Office space—3 rooms equipped with computers and the computerized battery of neuropsychological tests.

-Neuroimaging: Access to a research-only 3 Tesla MRI system (Prisma Siemens) at the Wohl Institute for Advanced Imaging, Tel Aviv Medical Center.
+Neuroimaging—access to a research-only 3 Tesla MRI system (Prisma Siemens) at the Wohl Institute for Advanced Imaging, Tel Aviv Medical Center.
 Drs.
 Hallevi, Molad and Seyman are very experienced with assessment of diffusion and perfusion MRI.